FilipMyOwnRepo/RepoForEverything/challenge-public-challenge/Deploy.md

 ```sh
 /project/source/nginx/certs
 ```
 are certificates created for this purpose.
+I wrote the code for traefik in docker-compose file, but it is not used.
 Nginx configuration file is
 ```sh
 /project/source/nginx/nginx.conf
 ```